Slimmed-down banks tighten belts on real estate

 Banks in Frankfurt are not under the same sort of pressure due to the lower numbers of investment bankers and traders in a city long considered dull in banking terms.
 There, indeed, the vacancy rate has actually fallen to 13 percent from 15 percent in 2006, BNP Real Estate data showed.

-There is also less flexibility to move as banks including Deutsche Bank and Commerzbank own rather than rent their Frankfurt HQs, directly or through funds.
+There is also less flexibility to move as banks including Deutsche Bank (DBKGn.DE) and Commerzbank (CBKG.DE) own rather than rent their Frankfurt HQs, directly or through funds.

 Earlier this year the bank received about 330 million pounds from the sale-and-leaseback of its Canary Wharf office to Qatari investors.

-Office landlords are trying to prevent banks fleeing the priciest locations by accommodating their new-found frugality, said Martin Jepson, a UK-based senior vice president at Canadian-American developer Brookfield.
+Office landlords are trying to prevent banks fleeing the priciest locations by accommodating their new-found frugality, said Martin Jepson, a UK-based senior vice president at Canadian-American developer Brookfield (BAMa.TO).

 London-based banks are more hamstrung than their rivals as many are locked into leases of 25 years or more, more than twice the typical length in mainland Europe, said Simon Wainwright, managing director of consultant J Peiser Wainwright.